Updated May 30, 2023

 Definition of Gnome Version

-Gnome version has brought radical change in the desktop environment of Linux based distributions like Ubuntu, Debian and applications like Rythmbox, Banshee, Tomboy and Tomboy; Features of its version has made Gnome as an automatic choice for many users as their desktop environment when they decide to install Linux OS in their system; Latest versions of Gnome has graphical formats for input commands for all the OS operations, display of the results by OS, status display and interface for other operations; Due to Graphical display/ interfaces Gnome Administrators doesn’t have to remember any command resulting in significant improvement in their productivity.
+Gnome version has brought radical change in the desktop environment of Linux based distributions like Ubuntu, Debian and applications like Rythmbox, Banshee, Tomboy, and Tomboy; Features of its version have made Gnome an automatic choice for many users as their desktop environment when they decide to install Linux OS in their system; Latest versions of Gnome has graphical formats for input commands for all the OS operations, display of the results by OS, status display and interface for other operations; Due to Graphical display/ interfaces Gnome Administrators don’t have to remember any command resulting in significant improvement in their productivity.

 Brief on Gnome

-Initial expansion for Gnome was GNU Network Object Model Environment but lost this meaning because it had not reflected the intention of the project undertaken by Gnome.
-Volunteers and paid professionals developed this product as part of Gnome project sponsored by RedHat.
-It brought in plenty of innovations in the desktop environment to simplify Administrator job simple and interesting.
+Initial expansion for Gnome was GNU Network Object Model Environment, but it lost this meaning because it had not reflected the intention of the project undertaken by Gnome.
+Volunteers and paid professionals developed this product as part of the Gnome project sponsored by RedHat.
+It brought in plenty of innovations in the desktop environment to simplify the Administrator job simple and interesting.
 Gnome was the most preferred desktop option for Unix/Linux based systems.

-This product has four major versions and let’s study them in detail.
+This product has four major versions; let’s study them in detail.

 Top 4 Gnome Version

 Following are the 4 types of gnome versions explained in details:

 During the Late 1990s, K Desktop was the most popular desktop environment built on a licensed, propriety software QT widget toolkit.
 Market was looking for cheaper solutions, and in August 1997, Miguel de Icaza and Federico Mena came out with GNOME replacing QT with Gnome Toolkit.
 Licence of Gnome libraries was included in the Lesser General Public License (LGPL), which had another propriety set of licenses.
 Application licenses of Gnome were part of the GNU general public license.